ZulfikarHD/Novel/characters/vixia-archi/README.md

 - Speech patterns and key phrases
 - **Use when:** Writing dialogue and need his voice

+### 🎭 **persona.md** — Comprehensive Traits
+- Full personality breakdown with INFJ functions
+- All traits explained with context
+- Hidden heroism dream detailed
+- "Weird thing" pattern integrated
+- Relationship traits with Luna
+- Quick reference for writing scenes
+- Decision trees for different scenarios
+- **Use when:** Deep dive into personality or writing complex scenes

 ### 🔄 **communication_pattern.md** — The "Weird Thing" Cycle
 - Detailed breakdown of programming term → translation pattern
 - Why it matters for character development